d12frosted/elpa-mirror/gnu/cape-readme.txt

   │     (list #'company-files #'company-ispell #'company-dabbrev))) └────

-  Note that the adapter does not require Company to be installed.
+  Note that the adapter does not require Company to be installed or enabled.
 Backends implementing the Company specification do not necessarily have to depend on Company, however in practice most backends do.
 The following shows a small example completion backend, which can be used with both `completion-at-point' (Corfu, default